zzzprojects/docs/learndapper.com/pages/misc/transaction.md

 ---
 title: Dapper Transaction
-description: Dapper support transaction and allow you to commit/rollback the current transaction.
-Learn more about how to use transactions, transactions scope, and more.
+description: Dapper supports transaction and allow you to commit/rollback the current transaction.
+Learn more about how to use transactions, transactions scopes, and more.
 canonical: /misc/transaction
 status: Published
-lastmod: 2023-01-05
+lastmod: 2025-06-15
 ---

 # Transaction With Dapper